0x111/http-server/README.md

 nhttp -version # prints nhttp v0.1
 ```

 ## Usage
 The app right now accepts two parameters, `-path` and `-host`.

+`-gzip` if set, it will serve content with a gzip encoding, turned off by default

+`-host` if set, you can set the listen host, default is `localhost`

+`-port` you can set the port to listen on, default is `8080`

+`-version` prints version information

 If you leave out the parameters, the defaults are listening on `localhost:8080` and serving the current directory `.`.
 ```shell